-The Company's corporate governance principles are based on, and comply with, the Norwegian Corporate Governance Code, with the following exceptions:
+The Company's corporate governance principles are based on, and comply with, the Norwegian Corporate Governance Code, with the following exception:

-- the Company has not appointed a nomination and remuneration committee, as in the Company's opinion, it is a costly arrangement, considering the size of the Company;,; - as a consequence of the Company's auditor resigning in November 2017, and the Company being without a registered auditor for parts of 2017 and 2018, the Company was delayed in closing and publishing its annual accounts for 2017.
+- the Company has not appointed a nomination and remuneration committee, as it, in the Company's opinion, is an unnecessary costly arrangement, considering the size of the Company, to have a separate nomination and remuneration committee; - as a consequence of the Company's auditor resigning in November 2017, and the Company being without a registered auditor for parts of 2017 and 2018, the Company was delayed in closing and publishing its annual accounts for 2017.
 The Company, alongside its newly appointed auditor RSM Norge AS, is currently scrutinizing its risk management systems to avoid similar incidents in the future; - the Company has not had satisfactory routines in relation to related party transactions.
 The Company acknowledges the need to improve such routines, but ensures that all material related party transactions have been disclosed to all shareholders through shareholder meetings and the annual accounts, and that all such transactions have been made at arm's length.
-A further measure taken by the Company has been to update the code of ethics adopted by the board of directors in September 2017, which applies to all employees, covering topics such as bribery and facilitation payments, conflict of interest, fair competition as well as gifts and hospitality; and - the Company has, in the past, not had fully independent board members, as some of the Company's board members have received additional remuneration from the Company pursuant to certain consultancy agreements, in addition to the director's fee.
+A further measure taken by the Company has been to update the code of ethics adopted by the board of directors in September 2017, who apply to all employees, covering topics such as, amongst other, bribery and facilitation payments, conflict of interests, fair competition as well as gifts and hospitality; and - the Company has, in the past, not had fully independent board members, as some of the Company's board members have received additional remuneration from the Company pursuant to certain consultancy agreements, apart from the director's fee.
 The Company has terminated such consultancy agreements with members of the board and is, at the date of this Prospectus, in compliance with the Norwegian Corporate Governance Code at this point.